On Medium Chemical Reaction in Diffusion-Based Molecular Communication: a Two-Way Relaying Example: Chemical Reaction for Molecular PNC and Receiver Noise Reduction

 Here, we demonstrate the benefit of chemical reaction for molecular PNC and receiver noise reduction (as discussed in the introduction) in the context of the above two-way communication channel.
-Previously, SNC was used for communication over this channel, \cite{akan2013, aghvami2014}, in which the relay, after decoding the messages of both transceivers, forwards the XOR of the decoded messages to the transceivers.
-Now, we propose a new PNC scheme based on chemical reactions in the medium, which makes the physical-layer XORing possible by exploiting the reaction among different molecule types and thus it does not need a logic XOR gate at the relay.
-In this section, we consider a channel with no ISI.
+We first describe the SNC scheme in part A. We then describe our proposed PNC scheme in part B. In this section, we consider a channel with no ISI.
 The case with ISI is considered in Section~\ref{sec:ISImitigate} to illustrate the idea of the dual purpose of transmission.